 Another factor that you have to consider is whether your own carelessness was the cause of the injury.
 Many states consider the rule of comparative negligence in slip and fall injuries.
 This means that if you yourself contributed to the accident in any way, such as talking on a cell phone while walking or being in a restricted area, your monetary award for your injuries may be lessened or dissolved by the percentage that you are at fault.
 This percentage is determined by a judge or jury.

-Regardless of how your accident happened, a Long Island Personal Injury attorney from The Odierno Law Firm, P.C. will be able to help you determine if you are able to pursue damages for your slip and fall injury.
+Regardless of how your accident happened, a slip and fall lawyer in Long Island from The Odierno Law Firm, P.C. will be able to help you determine if you are able to pursue damages for your slip and fall injury.
 Make sure to contact the lawyers at The Odierno Law Firm, P.C. for your free case evaluation today.